getpatchwork/patchwork/docs/deployment/upgrading.rst

 Identify Changed Scripts, Requirements, etc.
 --------------------------------------------

-The `CHANGELOG` document provides a comprehensive listing of all backwards-incompatible changes that occur between releases of Patchwork.
+:doc:`/releases/index` provides a comprehensive listing of all backwards-incompatible changes that occur between releases of Patchwork.
 Examples of such changes include: